aikolok/Operating-System-Simulator/README.md

 # Operating System Simulator
-C++ library that has a SimulatedOS class which contains methods that simulate an operating system.
+This project is a C++ library that has a SimulatedOS class which contains methods that simulate an operating system.

 CPU scheduling is priority-based.
 Every process has a priority number.
 The higher is the number, the higher is priority.
 The process with higher priority uses the CPU.
 The scheduling is preemptive.
 It means that if a process with the higher priority arrives to the ready-queue while a lower-priority process uses the CPU, the lower-priority process is preempted (that is moved back to ready-queue) while the higher priority process immediately starts using the CPU.